This One Sentence Can Deescalate Any Conflict In Your Relationship

 When it comes to conflicts between two people who truly love each other and have each other's best interests at heart, most conflicts tend to stem from simply looking at the same scenario in two totally different ways.
 "By saying 'I have a story in my head that this is what's happening,' it allows me to go 'oh my God, I hear you,'" Blue explained. "'I can see how I'm disconnected from you right now.'"

 A common time when we find ourselves unknowingly on very different pages than our partners is during moments of jealousy.
 For example, if your partner describes another woman as beautiful, you might instinctively compare yourself to that woman and feel hurt or threatened that your partner feels that way.
 You could say any number of things in response: "Why would you tell me that?"
 "You always find a way to make me feel insecure."
 "Are you into her?"

 Or you could say this: "Ever since you mentioned that, I have this story in my head that you don't find me attractive."

 What's the difference?
 Instead of accusing your partner of being an insensitive or unfaithful jerk, you're instead just highlighting the meaning you've laid onto his actions.
-It becomes very easy now for your partner to understand how you're feeling, see how far removed it is from how they themselves are feeling, and respond in a positive, non-defensive way to put you both back on the same page: "Oh my gosh!
+This way it becomes very easy for your partner to understand how you're feeling, see how far removed it is from how they themselves are feeling, and respond in a positive, non-defensive way to put you both back on the same page: "Oh my gosh!
 That is not how I feel at all.
 There are lots of beautiful people out there, but you are the most beautiful person in the world to me, inside and out."